Updates any 1.1.x to the lastest opensource version. Does not work with 1.0.x !!

 If you have a bug to report, post in this topic or send email to fg-aquariabugs [-ät-] wzff [-döt-] de -- thanks!

 You can use these packs to crossgrade from one operating system to another -- for example, if you have Aquaria for windows but want to play it on a Mac, just copy the windows version to the Mac and apply the Mac update.
 For Windows/Linux, drop an updatepack into any other version and it should work.
 Ask if it doesn't.

 Feel free to contact me on irc://irc.esper.net/bitblot

-Copy all files from the update directory into your Aquaria directory, overwriting everything that already exists.
+Copy all files in the archive into your Aquaria directory, overwriting everything that already exists.

 Your old 1.1.1 version from Plimus or the HiB will also work with the new data.[Attention steam users!]

 This was tested with the Steam version.
 If you are using Steam, do NOT

 just throw this into the game folder!
 Instead, make a copy of the game and apply the update to the copy, otherwise Steam may complain about changed files and whatnot.
 I didn't try what would happen.